Adding/Dropping or Withdrawing from a Course

 Transcripts + Diplomas

-Transcripts and Diplomas are kept as permanent student records and may be obtained from the Office of the Registrar by request.
+Transcripts and Diploma are kept as permanent student records and may be obtained from the Registrar’s Office by request.
 Students request transcripts via the National Student Clearinghouse.
 The website is located at www.rmcad.edu, under “Request Transcript.”
+If a current or past student account is on hold for any reason, or if a current or past student’s federal student loan is in default, official transcripts and/or diploma will not be issued.
 Six to eight weeks are required for processing for recent graduates.

-The official transcript is signed by the Office of the Registrar and is provided in a sealed envelope.
+The official transcript is signed by the Registrar’s Office and is provided in a sealed envelope.
 It is generally the only type of transcript acceptable for the transfer of credit.
-The fee for an official transcript is located at www.getmytranscript.org and is regulated by the National Student Clearinghouse.
+The fee for an official transcript is located at www.getmytranscript.org, and is regulated by the National Student Clearinghouse.